 These symptoms can vary in severity from person to person, and you can have periods of remission without any problems at all.

-At Metro Pain and Vein Centers, our team provides comprehensive solutions for all types of complex conditions, including Crohn’s disease.
+At Metro Pain Centers, our team provides comprehensive solutions for all types of complex conditions, including Crohn’s disease.
 If traditional therapies haven’t helped you in the past, it could be time to try medical marijuana.

 Medical marijuana — or medical cannabis — is a plant-based therapy containing numerous therapeutic substances, including cannabinoids.
 These substances interact with your endocannabinoid system, which helps regulate many processes in your body, including: